IthacaThings/ttn-multitech-cm/README.md

 # Syncing with Upstream
-This is necessary when the global configurations change, or if there is a new version of the poly-packet-forwarder.
+This is necessary when the global configurations change, or if there is a new version of one of the packet forwarder applications.
 The same testing steps apply if there is a new version of mLinux.

 ## Commit all your changes
 Before upgrading to new upstream files you should at least commit all